 Butterfly Conservation has raised awareness of the drastic decline in butterflies and moths, and created widespread acceptance that action needs to be taken.
 Through our conservation work we have also begun to reverse the decline of several of our most threatened species.

-We have developed major programmes to save threatened butterflies and moths from extinction, focussing on 76 key landscapes.
+We work in 76 key landscapes, delivering our conservation programmes to save threatened butterflies and moths from extinction.

 Our monitoring shows that several of our most threatened butterflies and moths are beginning to recover thanks to our landscape scale projects.
 Successes include the Pearl-bordered Fritillary, High Brown Fritillary, Duke of Burgundy, Wood White, Heath Fritillary, Marsh Fritillary, Small Blue, Grey Carpet and Forester moths.